serverlessworkflow/specification/specification.md

 The `start` property defines the workflow starting information.
 For more information see the [start definition](#Start-Definition) section.

-The `specVersion` property can be used to set the specific Serverless Workflow specification release version the workflow markup adheres to.
-The default value of this property is `"latest"`, meaning that if it is not specified, the latest specification release version is assumed.
+The `specVersion` property is used to set the Serverless Workflow specification release version the workflow markup adheres to.
-If `specVersion` is defined, it must follow the specification release versions (excluding the leading "v"), meaning that for the [release version v0.6](https://github.com/serverlessworkflow/specification/releases/tag/v0.6) its value should be set to `"0.6"`.
+It has to follow the specification release versions (excluding the leading "v"), meaning that for the [release version v0.6](https://github.com/serverlessworkflow/specification/releases/tag/v0.6) its value should be set to `"0.6"`.